By Carin, February 6, 2026

 Sketching layouts and using simple templates

 Work from a 1:20 scale paper sketch or a simple digital template.
 Block out bed, kitchen, storage, and a walkway.
-Consider modular components that can be adjusted later, as modularity extends the life and resale value of a DIY conversion.
+Think about swap-out parts that can be moved later, as this kind of flexible setup extends the life and resale value of a DIY build.

 Storage strategies and weight distribution

-Keep heavy items low and close to the van’s centerline.
-Use under-bed storage for bulky gear and build cabinets that double as structural elements for rigidity.
-Strategic tie-down points and removable storage containers make the van more flexible for cargo runs or bike hauling.
+Keep heavy items low and close to the van’s center.
+Use under-bed storage for bulky gear and build cabinets that double as frame pieces for stiffness.
+Smart tie-down points and lift-out storage bins make the van more flexible for cargo runs or bike hauling.

 Considerations for seating, bed systems, and modularity

-Decide early if you want fixed beds, convertible platforms, or modular furniture.
-Convertible beds save space but add mechanical complexity.
-For two people, a fixed 60 to 72 inch sleeping platform is comfortable; many couples value a consistent mattress and insulation above fold-out convenience.
+Decide early if you want fixed beds, flip-down platforms, or modular furniture.
+Flip-down beds save space but add moving parts and setup steps.
+For two people, a fixed 60 to 72 inch sleeping platform is comfy; many couples value a steady mattress and insulation above fold-out convenience.
+If you want to see how we solve sleeping and storage in pro builds, explore our Sprinter van bed systems guide for layout inspiration.

 Insulation, vapor barriers, and moisture control